Copyright © Media Law International 2023. All Rights Reserved.

 Global Leaders in Media Law Practice

 Baker McKenzie Wong & Leow is known for its focus on media and advertising law.
 The firm advises extensively on a range of intellectual property matters, domestic and cross-border.
-With two decades of experience, Andy Leck leads the team in contentious and non-contentious matters.
+With two decades of experience, the firm has extensive experience working on a multitude of cases, contentious and non-contentious matters.
 Lawyers advise on commercial exploitation of intellectual property in the media and technology industries.

 Drew & Napier “provides a professional service on a consistent basis” say clients.
 The practice is distinguished for its media law specialisation and case handling that clients describe as “above expectation”.
 The firm works closely with media regulator MDA and industry leaders including Spotify, Scripps and Discovery Communications.
-Department head , who is described by clients as “pragmatic, thorough and responsive”, is recognised for his in-depth knowledge of the pay-television sector.
+The firm is described by clients as “pragmatic, thorough and responsive”, and is recognised for its in-depth knowledge of the pay-television sector.

 Pinsent Masons MPillay has an international focus on cross-border transactions.
-The practice, co-managed by is among the local leaders for entertainment and technology matters.
+The practice is among the local leaders for entertainment and technology matters.
 Lawyers advise on licensing agreements, copyright and data protection.
 Clients include social media companies and film studios.